Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick OU: Under (159.5)

-Arizona has an 8-0-0 record against the spread this season compared to Purdue, who is 7-3-0 ATS.
-The Wildcats have hit the over in three games, while Boilermakers games have gone over seven times.
-The two teams combine to score 179.6 points per game, 20.1 more points than this matchup's total.
+Arizona's record against the spread this season is 8-0-0, and Purdue's is 7-3-0.
+A total of three out of the Wildcats' games this season have hit the over, and seven of the Boilermakers' games have gone over.
+The teams combine to score 179.6 points per game, 20.1 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM